How Essential Oils and Your Dentist Can Treat Receding Gums

 Causes of Receding Gums

 Since gum recession occurs slowly over time, many people don’t even realize what’s happening until their gums have receded noticeably.
-There are a number of different causes of receding gums, such as:
+There are several different causes of receding gums, such as:

 - • Poor dental hygiene – Inadequate brushing and flossing can lead to plaque buildup and tartar.
 This type of buildup can cause gingivitis and receding gums.